fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 ## Image Preparation

 ### Find Images
-Because our work is not merely a class project but a publication (yay internet!), **we need to make sure we have sufficient permissions to use the images that we do** and provide a link back to the original.
+Because our work is not merely a class project but an actual publication (yay internet!), **we need to make sure we have sufficient permissions to use the images that we do** and provide a link back to the original.
 As a non-commercial education resource, the doctrine of fair use gives us a wide latitude for using images.
 But it's always best to use images for which the copyright and licensing permissions are very clear.

 You don't need to restrict yourself to these, but below are some fun places to search that have a lot of historical images: